OctopusDeploy/docs/docs/shared-content/octopus-recommendations/project-recommendations.include.md

 In practice, it is rare for us to see the decoupling of all the components in a web application with a front-end, back-end, and database.
 It is much more common for pieces of functionality, or backend services, to be decoupled.
 :::

+## Use Lifecycles and Channels to reflect your branching strategies

+Most branching strategies follow the "main branch should always be ready to deploy to production" rule.
+No changes can be made directly to the main branch.
+Instead, work must be done in a branch and merged into main.
+Your lifecycles and channels should reflect that rule.

+For example, in your Octopus instance you have the following environments.

+- Dev
+- QA
+- Staging
+- Production

+For most branching strategies, we'd recommend two lifecycles in this example, each with two environments.

+- Development Lifecycle
+    - Dev
+    - QA
+- Release Lifecycle
+    - Staging
+    - Production

+The workflow would be:
+1. Create a branch, commit some changes.
+2. Build is triggered on branch check-in.
+It creates a release in Octopus for the Development lifecycle and pushes to Dev.
+3. Changes are verified in Dev and are promoted to QA.
+4. Full test suite is run in QA.
+5. Bugs or changes are found, repeat the previous steps.
+6. After a few iterations the change is ready for Production.
+7. Create a pull request and merge into main.
+8. Build is triggered on check-in to main.
+It creates a release in Octopus for the Release lifecycle and pushes to Staging.
+9. Automated tests are run in Staging.
+10. Assuming tests pass, promote to Production.
+If tests don't pass then a new branch is created and this process starts all over.

+Octopus Deploy provides the capability for dynamic package / docker image selection.
+Meaning, you can have a different package per environment.
+The intended use case for this is when using a third-party external feed and feed changes between environments.
+The external feed provides the capabilities to "promote" packages ready for deployment.

+We do not recommend having a single lifecycle with all environments.
+When that happens, we will see customers create a single release, and then change the package or package version when going from QA to Staging.
+Such an approach is very hard to audit and track.

+Changes made on feature or short-lived branches are not ready for Production.
+They should be deployed to testing environments for verification and testing, but they should never have the chance to make it to Production.
+Merging into main should trigger a fresh build because you could be merging multiple changes from different branches for the first time.
+The underlying code has changed and a new build is needed to test and verify.

 ## Include everything required to deploy

 Imagine you are working on a greenfield application for six months.
 It only exists in your development and testing environments, now it's time to deploy to staging.
 The web admins have set up a web server running IIS for you using a base image.
 The DBAs have created an account for the application to use.
 What about the configuration?
 What should the database name be?